-One objective of accountability systems is to support educators as they make critical programmatic and instructional decisions effecting student learning in Utah, and to improve student growth and learning outcomes.
+One objective of accountability systems is to support educators as they make critical programmatic and instructional decisions effecting student learning in Utah, leading to student growth and learning outcomes.
 Both pieces of legislation, State S.B.
-220 and ESSA, go into effect for the 2017-2018 school year.
-With these changes in statute, Utah has a valuable opportunity to redefine the system for school accountability and align state accountability with federal accountability requirements to establish a single accountability system that meets both state and federal requirements.
+220 and ESSA, went into effect for the 2017-2018 school year.
+With these changes in statute, Utah leveraged a valuable opportunity to redefine the system for school accountability and align state accountability with federal accountability requirements to establish a single accountability system that meets both state and federal requirements.

-Among these changes, Utah has added additional indicators for school performance.
-These additional indicators are intended to expand the definition of successful schools and capture more of the work schools do to help students.
-New indicators, such as English learner progress, growth of the lowest performing 25% of students, indicators of postsecondary readiness through successful participation advanced placement, concurrent enrollment, international baccalaureate, and CTE pathways, and inclusion of five-year graduation rate emphasize and incentivize schools to increase high quality equitable educational opportunities.
-In addition, there is an increased emphasis on growth measures as well as measures that are not tied to student assessments.
-These changes have been made in an effort to align with Utah's theory of action: that the indicators provide fair and accurate information to schools, parents, and communities; that the accountability system accurately captures the breadth of school performance to drive instructional decision-making; and that the accountability system accurately identifies the schools in the state who are in need of additional support (D'Brot & Keng, 2018).
+Among these changes, Utah added additional indicators for school performance in 2017-2018.
+These additional indicators are intended to expand the definition of successful schools and measure a broader spectrum of the work schools do to help students.
+They include 1) English learner progress, 2) growth of the lowest performing 25% of students, 3) indicators of postsecondary readiness through successful participation in advanced placement, concurrent enrollment, international baccalaureate, and CTE pathways, and 4) inclusion of five-year graduation rate.
+Each indicator is intended to emphasize and incentivize schools to increase high quality, equitable educational opportunities.
+In addition, there is an increased emphasis on growth and indicators that are not directly tied to state summative assessments.
+These changes have been made in an effort to align with Utah's theory of action that: 1) the indicators of school accountability provide fair and accurate information for parents; 2) the accountability system accurately measures school performance to drive instructional decision-making; and 3) the accountability system meaningfully differentiates among schools in order to identify the schools in the state who are in most need of additional support (D'Brot & Keng, 2018).